anki-code/xonsh-cheatsheet/README.md

 abbrevs['@'] = "@(<edit>)"  # Make shortcut.
 abbrevs['...'] = "cd ../.."  # Workaround for syntax intersections with Python i.e. `elepsis` object from Python here.

-# You can set a callback that receives current command buffer and word that triggered abbrev
+# You can set a callback that receives the current command buffer and the word that triggered abbrev
 abbrevs['*'] = lambda buffer, word: "asterisk" if buffer.text.startswith('echo') else word ls *  # will stay echo *  # will be transformed to `echo asterisk`